mrchip2k/starbase-textpanel-util/README.md

 This website uses it to show what the special characters will look like in game.

 The Telegrama font file is included in this repository, since I found no other way to get it working online.
 If you are the font's owner and have an issue with this, please contact me: mrchip2k@gmail.com

+In any case, this repository's license does not extend to the Telegrama font.